-The former Area 3 Open Cut and former Third Entry Open Cut prior to rehabilitation activities have been shown in Figure 15.
-The current condition of rehabilitation within these areas has been shown in Figure 16.
+The former Area 3 Open Cut and former Third Entry Open Cut prior to rehabilitation activities are shown in Figure 22.
+The current condition of rehabilitation within these areas are shown in Figure 23.
 This area is currently grassland and is to be forested.